Ramcod/Milestone1_Tom_Waits_Fansite/README.md

 #### - Imagery

 - There are a number of very striking shots available for Tom Waits but not all of them were of a suitable size or resolution.
 Choosing the B & W shot of him for the hero image on the Home Page, represented what I wanted the site to be about and reflected his music quite well.
+All of the images used are stored in the repo- /workspace/Milestone1_Tom_Waits_Fansite/assets

 ### - Wireframes